BurntSushi/blog/content/post/unwrap.md

 ## What is error handling?

-Error handling is what you do in your code when something "goes wrong."
-Without getting too deep into this, there are a few different ways to handle errors in
+Error handling is what one does in one's code when something "goes wrong."
-Rust:
+Without getting too deep into this, there are a few different ways to handle errors in Rust:

-1. You can abort with a non-zero exit code.
+1. One can abort with a non-zero exit code.
-2. You can panic with the error.
+2. One can panic with the error.
 It might abort the process.
 It might not.
 As described in the previous section, it depends on how the program was compiled.
-3. You can handle errors as normal values, typically with `Result<T, E>`.
-If an error bubbles all the way up to your `main` function, you might [print the error to `stderr`][ripgrep-main] and then abort.
+3. One can handle errors as normal values, typically with `Result<T, E>`.
+If an error bubbles all the way up to the `main` function, one might [print the error to `stderr`][ripgrep-main] and then abort.

 All three are perfectly valid error handling strategies.
 The problem is that the first two lead to a very poor user experience for applications in the